 A frequently asked question during our tours is: How big is Bonaire?
 The answer to that question is as simple as it is uninformative: 112 square miles (288 km2).
-In this article, we’ll extensively address this query.
-We’ll start with a lot of numbers, but it will become much more comprehensible when we compare the surface area of Bonaire to that of other well-known vacation islands.
+In this article, we will extensively address this query.
+We will start with a lot of numbers, but it will become much more comprehensible when we compare the surface area of Bonaire to that of other well-known vacation islands.
 Finally, we delve into how our guests perceive the size of Bonaire.
 Because of its versatility, the island feels much larger than it actually is.

 Do you want to experience the versatility of Bonaire yourself?
 Explore the four corners with us during The Perfect Day Trip on Bonaire.
 Enjoy the azure blue sea in the west, the green hills in the north, the spectacular cliff coast in the east, and the pink salt flats in the south.